What Should I Do After Having A Car Accident?

 Under a property damage claim, and assuming your vehicle was totaled, you would be legally entitled to recover an amount equaling your vehicle’s fair market value just before the accident occurred.

 Any content in the vehicle that was damaged or destroyed resulting from the accident would also be recoverable.
-If your car was not counted in the accident, then you could claim the total repair cost.

 In addition, because you suffered a severe injury, you may have physical limitations now that prevent you from performing your type of regular work in the future.